canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Add a link to your source code repository on the [Open Source Code section on the Open Resource Exchange](https://canada-ca.github.io/ore-ero/open-source-code.html).

 Instructions for how to update the data can be found on [GitHub](https://github.com/canada-ca/ore-ero/tree/master/_data).

-## Official languages

-Source code is exempt (including inline comments) of the provisions of the [Policy on Official Languages](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).

-Documentation (not in source code files) should however be bilingual?

-Depends whether an open source project is considered under Language of work (6.3) or Communications with the public (6.2)

-### Project and Repository Names

-Projects names should be bilingual but repositories names can be unilingual or use acronyms.